scaceresg/devops-vprofile-deployments/README.md

-# DevOps deployment of Java Application using Docker
+# Deployment of Java Application using Docker

 This project consists of building and deploying the VProfile web application, developed by [hkhcoder](https://github.com/hkhcoder/vprofile-project) using Docker and Docker Compose.